 Kigali City

-Kigali city is the capital city of Rwanda with one of the best infrastructure and well-organized safari activities.
-It is located on Nyarugenge Hill which has one of the best views of the neighboring areas within the country.
-The city is one of the cleanliest in the African continent.
-Kigali city was founded in 1907 by the German administrator and explorer Richard Kandt during the colonial time.
-Kigali became a city of Rwanda after Rwanda gained its independence in 1962.
-Now the city has become an administrative center for Rwanda with almost all the national offices, commercial banks, and many others.
+Kigali is Rwanda’s capital, with one of the best infrastructures and well-organized safari activities.
+It is located on Nyarugenge Hill, which has one of the best views of the neighboring areas within the country.
+The city is one of the cleanest on the African continent.
+Kigali city was founded in 1907 by the German administrator and explorer Richard Kandt during the colonial period.
+Kigali became Rwanda’s capital after Rwanda gained its independence in 1962.
+The city has become Rwanda’s administrative center, with almost all the national offices, commercial banks, and many others.

-The natives of the city usually use French, Rwandese, Swahili, and sometimes English.
-More so, the city harbors three tribes the Tusi, Hutu, and the Twa which have become a linguistic city.
-The city is one of the cleanliest cities in Africa where plastic bags are not accepted.
-While on the visit to the city, you won’t see any litter within the city.
+The city’s natives usually use French, Rwandese, Swahili, and sometimes English.
+The town harbors three tribes, the Tusi, Hutu, and Twa, which have become a linguistic city.
+The city is one of the cleanest in Africa, and plastic bags are not accepted.
+While visiting the town, you won’t see any litter.

-The city has one of the worst histories due to the 1994 Rwanda genocide where over 25,000 people were killed.
-The trigger of this genocide was the death of the then president of Rwanda at that time, Juvenal Habyarimana who was assassinated.
-The assassination led to the start of the genocide which created hatred between the Hutu and the Tusi.
+The city has one of the worst histories due to the 1994 Rwanda genocide, where over 25,000 people were killed.
+The trigger of this genocide was the death of the then-president of Rwanda, Juvenal Habyarimana, who was assassinated.
+The assassination led to the start of the genocide, which created hatred between the Hutu and the Tutsi.
 Since then, Rwanda has transformed and is currently one of the safest countries in the world.
-Rwanda is at the forefront of pioneering and advocating for peace across the world.
+Rwanda is at the forefront of pioneering and advocating for global peace.
 This has seen the country’s tremendous tourism growth and development.

 What to see in Kigali City (Attractions)